cghss/COVID_AMP/README.md

 Evaluate new policy options given conditions in a state This work and underlying AMP dataset are available for use under the Creative Commons Attribution By License agreement (https://creativecommons.org/licenses/by/4.0/), with appropriate reference and acknowledgement of the original research team, as available under the About section of https://covid-local.org and https://covidamp.org.

 In addition to direct download from the site, we are happy to work with your team to provide automated access via API or other data sharing method.
-Please contact us at info@talusanalytics.com for more information.
+Please contact us at globalhealthsecurity@georgetown.edu for more information.

 **COVID-19 policy database documentation**
 _Policy data coding process_